gauravgahlot/image-cloner/README.md

 If you receive `OK` in response, then the server is up and running.

-## Testing the Webhook

-- First, deploy the image cloner webhook using `make deploy` command.
+### Test

-- As the cloner start, it reads the backup `REGISTRY` and registry username from the environment variable and the `registry-auth` secret respectively.
+- As the image cloner starts, it reads the backup `REGISTRY` and registry username from the environment variable and the `registry-auth` secret respectively.
 The cloner use these details to generate an appropriate name for the pod image.
 - In one terminal, watch the logs of the image cloner pod.